Urban Challenges in Lagos – clean water, sanitation and energy

 Energy

-Despite the vast reserves of oil in Nigeria, energy is a significant challenge in Lagos.
-Large organisations and the wealthier members of Lagos society rely on back-up generators.
+Despite Nigeria’s vast oil reserves, energy is a significant challenge in Lagos.
+Large organisations and the wealthier members of Lagos society rely on backup generators.

 Related Topics